Key Takeaways:

 The downloaded videos are free from DRM protection, so you can save them permanently without expiring.
 Besides, you can watch Netflix offline in any video player rather than just inside the Netflix app.

 Netflix DRM secures videos against piracy and enforces Netflix’s contractual agreements with creators of the material.
 Netflix DRM is integrated with other security mechanisms such as geolocation blocking, restricting devices, and watermarking to enable subscribers to view the material.
-In this case, you need a product to download Netflix videos on laptop.
+In this case, you need a product to download Netflix videos on a laptop.
 Keeprix Video Downloader is designed to deliver DRM-free downloads in high-definition video preservation.